-Due to its strategic location of Grande Prairie along the CANAMEX route, linking Canada, Mexico and U.S. the economy is diverse.
-Oil & Gas, forestry, agriculture and food services are major industries in Grande Prairie.
+Due to its strategic location of Grande Prairie along the CANAMEX route, linking Canada, Mexico, and the U.S. the economy is diverse.
+Oil & Gas, forestry, agriculture, and food services are major industries in Grande Prairie.
 Some of the major private employers include Weyerhaeuser Canada, Canfor, Procter & Gamble, and Oriented Strand Board.
-Public sectors employers are the City, County of Grande Prairie and the Grande Prairie School Boards.
+Public sectors employers are the City, County of Grande Prairie, and the Grande Prairie School Boards.

 Attractions in Grande Prairie

 There are many attractions in Grande Prairie for visitors and residents.
 These include the Art Gallery, Centre for Creative Arts, Dinosaur Museum, Forbes Homestead, Muskoseepi Park, and Coco-Cola Centre.
 This city has numerous parks, trails, and dog parks.